BeBr0/BeBr0/README.md

 ### Hi there 👋

 Computer science student from Russia pursuing Bachelors in computer science.
-I am really interested in Android Development and currently self-studying it
+Working with mostly Kotlin and Java

 Also love making plugins for Minecraft Java Edition!